Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

-Opening an external file (Word, Excel, or Adobe .pdf file) from Microsoft Access is not a big issue.
-We can use the HyperLink tool (Ctrl+K) to browse and find a file on disk and set up a Hyperlink on a form.
-We can launch the Hyperlink tool from the Hyperlink Address Property of a Label, browse and find the external file on disk and set up a hyperlink on a label.
+Opening an external file (such as Word, Excel, or Adobe PDF) from Microsoft Access is straightforward.
+You can use the Hyperlink tool (Ctrl+K) to browse for a file on disk and assign it as a hyperlink on a form.
+Another option is to open the Hyperlink tool from the Hyperlink Address property of a label, then browse for and select the desired file.

 The Shell Command.